Hochatown, Oklahoma: Second Hochatown

-On Tuesday, January 10th, 2023 the first meeting of the town trustees for newly incorporated Hochatown was held at the Chapel of the Pines Church.
-During the meeting, the Trustees voted unanimously to appoint Dian Jordan, PhD, as the town’s first official Mayor and accepted a donation from long-time resident Vojai Reed for one year of free office space to house the first official Town Hall.
+On January 10, 2023, the first meeting of the town trustees for newly incorporated Hochatown was held at the Chapel of the Pines Church.
+During the meeting, the trustees voted unanimously to appoint Dian Jordan as the town's first mayor and accepted a donation from long-time resident Vojai Reed for one year of free office space to house the first official town hall.